futuregrid/manual/doc/source/account.rst

 To apply for a new project, fill out the :portal:`project creation form
 <node/add/fg-projects>`.
 Through this
-form we gather some important information about the project so we can review it for approval.
-This information is used to report and document not only to us, but also to our sponsors, to state which activities are conducted on FutureGrid.
+form we gather some important information about the project so that we can review it for approval.
+This information is used to report and document to us as well as to our sponsors, to state which activities are conducted on FutureGrid.
 The more precise you are in your descriptions and filling out the forms the better we can highlight your project.
 Once a project is approved, project members can join a project.
 This must be conducted by the project lead.

-The Project Lead has agreed to certain reporting requirements to provide information to FutureGrid.
+It is mandatory for the project lead to agree to certain reporting requirements so as to provide information to FutureGrid.
 He will be responsible to make sure that they are completed and also implemented with the users joining the project.
 Thus the user is responsible to comply with the terms of the project in regards to reporting and acknowledgments in case of publications.
 Each